bdazl/note/README.md

 Besides the ID and space, notes contain only a limited set of metadata.
 Timestamps for when the note was *created*, as well as *last updated*, as well as the *pin* field.
-Pinned notes are organised together at the top or bottom, depending on the sort order, when printed in table or list form.
+Pinned notes are organized together at the top or bottom, depending on the sort order, when printed in table or list form.

 Consider using this program if you vibe with some or all of these `note` features: